choojun/choojun.github.io/wsl.md

 ## E. [Hadoop Installation and Configuration](wsl_hadoop)
 1. Hardware requirement: Recommended requirements of WSL or better with internet access constantly ready
-2. Software requirement: WSL 2 with Ubuntu 22.04 distro, Hadoop 3.3.6
+2. Software requirement: WSL 2 with Ubuntu 22.04 distro with **Hadoop 3.3.6**

 ## F. [HDFS File Operations and MapReduce](wsl_hdfs)
 1. Hardware requirement: Requirements as for the WSL or better with internet access constantly ready